brentgroves/repsys/volumes/go/tutorials/webhook/webhook.md

 Goroutines: Golang concurrency on steroids
 Goroutines can be likened to supercharged threads but much lighter.
 They allow functions to run concurrently with others, enabling efficient multitasking.

+Rob Pike:
+don't (let computations) communicate by sharing memory, (let them) share memory by communicating (through channels).

+Go provides a unique concurrency synchronization technique, channel.
+Channels make goroutines share memory by communicating.
+We can view a channel as an internal FIFO (first in, first out) queue within a program.
+Some goroutines send values to the queue (the channel) and some other goroutines receive values from the queue.

 To better understand Golang, here is a simple analogy.

 Imagine a large restaurant during peak dining hours.
 In a traditional threading model, you might have a few waiters (threads) responsible for taking orders, serving food, and handling payments.
 If the restaurant is packed, these waiters might become overwhelmed, leading to slow service and unhappy customers.
 Now, consider the goroutine model in this restaurant scenario.